April Captains: Plot

 Meanwhile, simultaneously, Maia and his troops are preparing to set off for Lisbon, and the other coup plotters are also preparing to move into position.
-The signal for the coup to start is the playing of Grandola, Vila Morena on the radio shortly after midnight on 25 April.
+The signal for the coup to start is the playing of Grândola, Vila Morena on the radio shortly after midnight on 25 April.
 Maia's troops set off in a column of armoured vehicles.
 Manuel, Fonseca, Botelho and Silva capture the Rádio Clube Português in Lisbon.
-A signal is given by morse code by car headlights to prisoners being held in prison by the DGS.
+A signal is given in morse code by car headlights to prisoners being held in prison by the DGS.
 Maia's armoured column has to stop in open countryside due to a breakdown by one of the key armoured vehicles; at this point Major Gervásio arrives in a conspicuous red sports car and joins the rebels.
-Maia's troops arrive in the Praça do Comércio in Lisbon, but are threatened by a naval warship and by a column of tanks commanded by Brigadier Pais (who remains loyal to the regime).
-Following a stand-off, with Labão and Maia both threatened with being shot, many of Pais' troops defect to the rebels.
-On entering the Government offices in the Praca do Comercio, Maia discovers that the ministers have fled to the GNR headquarters at Carmo in Lisbon.
+Maia's troops arrive in the Praça do Comércio in Lisbon, but are threatened by a warship and by a column of tanks commanded by Brigadier Pais, who is loyal to the regime.
+Following a stand-off, with Lobão and Maia both threatened with being shot, many of Pais's troops defect to the rebels.
+On entering the Government offices in the Praça do Comércio, Maia discovers that the ministers have fled to the Republican National Guard headquarters at Carmo in Lisbon.
 There are several asides, including where the young conscript soldier in the opening scenes of the film meets Rosa again, placing a carnation in the barrel of his rifle (and are later discovered inside a military armoured car whilst making love).

 At the GNR barracks, a further stand-off ensues, with the regime leaders (including Marcelo Caetano) trapped inside.
 Also trapped in their nearby headquarters, a group of DGS officers open fire from the windows at the crowd in the street outside, killing four - the only fatalities of the Carnation Revolution.
-Virgílio is one of the casualties.
-Maia eventually ordering his troops to shoot at the building with machine-gun fire.
-Following this atrocity, Maia threatens to blow up the building with artillery.
+Virgílio, a man who Manuel and his colleagues got into a bar fight with earlier in the film, is one of the casualties.
+Maia eventually orders his troops to shoot at the building with machine-gun fire and threatens to shell the building.

-Shortly before Maia's deadline expires, emissaries from General António de Spínola arrive, to negotiate the surrender of the regime's leaders.
-Spinola himself arrives, places Gervásio in local command (despite having spent almost the entire day avoiding any action) and orders Maia to convey the arrested Caetano, Correira and the other leaders to an air force base, from whence they are flown to Madeira and then on to exile in Brazil.
+Shortly before Maia's deadline expires, emissaries from General António de Spínola arrive to negotiate the surrender of the regime's leaders.
+Spínola himself arrives, places Gervásio in local command (despite Gervásio having spent almost the entire day avoiding any action) and orders Maia to convey the arrested Caetano, Correia and the other leaders to an air force base, from where they are flown to Madeira and then on to exile in Brazil.
 The film closes with the release of the political prisoners, including Antónia's lover (Emílio), and Manuel and Maia narrowly avoid being attacked by a crowd when they are mistaken for DGS/PIDE officers rather than soldiers.